lextm/jekyll-theme-chirpy/_posts/2007-9-7-innovations-behind-blackfish-sql.md

 Yes, it is wonderful that a Java to C# translator does exist and produce this wonderful product on both platforms.
 (If you move on you can see Java can be translated to Object Pascal too.)

 It is easy to understand why CodeGear drops the NDataStore name and also renames JDataStore to Blackfish SQL for Java.
-When you have a product on both sides, neither “J” nor “N” is necessary.
+When you have a product on both sides, neither "J" nor "N" is necessary.

 If you are looking for tiny database, Blackfish SQL is a choice (1.2M engine).